input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/form_template_elements/single_line_text_entry_list.md

 # Form Template Element - Single Line Text Entry List

+## Functional Behavior

-UI - A Growable List of single line text
+A growable list of single line plain text entry fields.
-A single line of text.
-No formatting, markup, line breaks, or special characters are allowed.
-Add multiple single-line text entries.
+Each entry:

+* only supports plain text.
+(No markup or line breaks).
+* *MUST* be a `singleLineTextEntry` type Form element and can be parameterized in the same way as that Element type.

+## Visual Representation

+Preferably, A minimum of one (and maximum of `maxItems`) plain text entry boxes are presented.

+The user can complete the entry as they would a single line plain text entry field.
+They may choose to add another single line text entry to the list, or remove an existing one.

+The user should be able to insert a line in any position, and delete any line already entered.

+The values they enter are encoded in the order they appear on screen, in the order they appear in the array.

+The Items should appear and be parameterizable in the same way the base `singleLineTextEntry` type Form element can be.

-Each entry should be unique.
+Each entry ***MUST*** be unique.

 ## Parent Elements